GrzegorzKrug/Cards98Game_ML/README.md

 Player can play cards on rising pile only if card is higher than card on pile.

-Player can play card on decreasing pile only if card is lower than.
+Player can play card on descending pile only if card is lower than caard on pile.

 *Excepions* are cards that vary by 10.